decadenza/SimpleStereo/README.md

 * matplotlib (for data visualisation purposes)

 ## Installation
-Download the last version and unzip.
-Then, in the folder containing `setup.py`, run:
+Download the lastest version and unzip.
+Then, from the folder containing `setup.py`, run:
 ```
 pip3 install .
 ```